nyu-dl/cluster-support/cassio/README.md

 #SBATCH -c 4
 ```

+**Important: do not forget to activate conda env before submitting a job, or make sure you do so in the script.**

 Similar to arguments we passed to `srun` during interactive job request, here we specify requirements for the batch job.

 After `#SBATCH` block one may execute any shell commands or run any script of your choice.